keptn/keptn.github.io/content/docs/develop/usecases/deployments-with-quality-gates/index.md

 ### Set up of monitoring for the carts service
 Since this tutorial relies on the concept of quality gates, you will need to set up monitoring for the carts service, either using the open-source monitoring solution *Prometheus* (automatically installed with Keptn) or *Dynatrace* (optional).

 For using the quality gate, Keptn requires a performance specification.
 This specification is described in a file called `slo.yaml`, which contains a description of Service Level Objectives (SLO) that should be met by a service.
-To learn more about the *slo.yaml* file, click here [Specifications for Site Reliability Engineering with Keptn](https://github.com/keptn/spec/blob/master/design_docs/keptn_quality_gates.md).
+To learn more about the *slo.yaml* file, go to [Specifications for Site Reliability Engineering with Keptn](https://github.com/keptn/spec/blob/master/design_docs/keptn_quality_gates.md).

 #### Option 1: Prometheus
 <details><summary>Expand instructions</summary>